-Privacy Fencing is allowed along side interior lot lines between homes or rear yards facing another lot.
-See diagrams later in this section.
+Privacy Fencing is permitted along side interior lot lines between homes or rear yards facing another lot.
+See diagrams on pages 98-99 later in this section.

-Open Rail Fencing is allowed adjacent to open space or a public street.
-See diagrams later in this section.
+Open Rail Fencing is required when adjacent to open space or a public street.
+See diagrams on pages 100-101 later in this section.

 Front Yard Fencing is allowed for front yards of rear-loaded product only.
-See diagrams later in this section.
+See diagrams on page 104 later in this section.
 When Front yards face a common open space, all lots facing the same open space must provide the same fencing treatment, unless otherwise approved by the DRB.
 I.e., if one lot provides front yard fencing, all lots must provide front yard fencing.
 This prevents a "gap-toothed" effect when defining the edge between private and public space.